ka9q/fmt/README.md

 If the *frequency* attribute is present, the final estimate will be given as a radio frequency, otherwise it will be relative to zero frequency in the input file.

-The -v option enables dumping of the individual FFT results: the time within the analysis interval, the frequency estimate, the energy relative to the average, and several flags related to the statistical processing:
+The -v option enables dumping of the individual FFT analysis windows: the time within the analysis interval, the frequency estimate, the energy relative to the average, and several flags related to the statistical processing:

-*outlier* - the estimated frequency was too far from the median estimate (default 1 Hz, change with -o)
+*outlier* - the estimated frequency was too far from the median estimate (default > +/-1 Hz, change with -o)
-*weak* - the energy in the estimate was below a threshold relative to the average energy of all windows (default -15 dB, change with -m)
+*weak* - the energy in the estimate was below a threshold relative to the average energy of all windows (default < -15 dB, change with -m)
-*trimmed* - after sorting, the (otherwise good) frequency estimate was in the tails of the distribution.
+*trimmed* - after sorting, the (otherwise good) frequency estimate was in the tails of the distribution, ie among the highest or lowest estimates.
 By default 10% of the estimates are discarded (can be changed with -t)

 A bug in the version I used for the April 2026 test bypassed quadratic interpolation when the peak bin was 0 (DC) or N-1 (the first negative frequency bin just below DC).
 This caused inaccurate estimates of WWV's and CHU's carrier frequencies at KFS and KPH because I recorded them with a nominal offset of 0 Hz.
 So I overcorrected the test measurements of KFS and KPH, yet they still made the green box.
 I guess I got lucky not to trip this bug at KA9Q.
+My average error was 5.9 ppb, which put me in second place (after KC3VNB).